-[•] Vedic Index, Vol. II; see discussion under "Rājan".

-of the subjects was to obey the king and to make contributions for the maintenance of royalty.
-The king was considered to be himself immune from punishment $(adandya)^1$ for, he could not be constitutionally responsible to any authority in the State.
+Vedic Index, Vol. II; see discussion under "Rājan".
+5 Jayaswal maintains that Vedic kingship was 'a human institution'; that it was 'elective'; that it was 'a contractual agreement', and that it was a 'trust' for the purpose of promotof the subjects was to obey the king and to make contributions for the maintenance of royalty.
+The king was considered to be himself immune from punishment (adandya)1 for, he could not be constitutionally responsible to any authority in the State.

-In the Satapatha Brāhmaņa, we are told,^{} the king is the upholder of the sacred law (dhritavratah), for, he speaks and does only what is right.
-Kingship is thus the embodiment of a philosophic idea.^{} We have here an anticipation of the later more explicit idea that the king's office is meant for the maintenance of Dharma) Nay, the Satapatha Brāhmaņa itself refers elsewhere to the king as the protector of Dharma (Dharmapati).
+In the Satapatha Brāhmana, we are told, the king is the upholder of the sacred law (dhritavratah), for, he speaks and does only what is right.
+Kingship is thus the embodiment of a philosophic idea.
+We have here an anticipation of the later more explicit idea that the king's office is meant for the maintenance of Dharma) Nay, the Satapatha Brāhmana itself refers elsewhere to the king as the protector of Dharma (Dharmapati).